-In 2022, there were 4.5 million Filipinos living in the United States, residing primarily in California [373; 374; 450].
+In 2019, there were 4.2 million Filipinos living in the United States, residing primarily in California [373; 374].
 They, too, are a very diverse group.
 Approximately half of Filipino Americans and immigrants have at least an undergraduate college degree, which is higher than the rate for all Americans in the United States (38%) and all Asian Americans (31%) [373].
 The three main Filipino cultural subgroups are Tagalogs, Ilocanos, and Visayans, and their diversity reflects their immigration patterns [180].

 Emigration from the Philippines to the United States is marked by four waves [104].
 The first wave was triggered in 1763, when Spain started trade between Manila and Cebu.
 Filipino slaves and laborers were said to have jumped off the vessels on the way back to Spain, ending up in Louisiana [104].
 The second wave began in the early 1900s and ended in 1934 [104].
 This group was comprised of nonmarried male farmers who were recruited to work on pineapple plantations in Hawaii and various parts of California, where they experienced much discrimination [7; 104].
 Between 1945 and 1965, the third wave included Filipino service men and their brides, as the United States granted citizenship for Filipinos who fought in World War II [180].
 This group had difficulty adjusting to the United States and generally ended up with menial jobs [7].
 The fourth wave of Filipino immigrants came after 1965, when the Immigration and Nationality Act was modified to ease its original immigration quotas [180].
 During the 1960s, the United States witnessed a large influx of well-educated, professional Filipino immigrants, especially healthcare professionals, who left the Philippines due to displeasure with the government [94; 180].
 This period has been called the "brain drain" because many doctors, nurses, and engineers came to the United States to further their training and/ or obtain better employment opportunities [104].

 Today, the majority of Filipinos in the United States have lawful permanent residence primarily through family reunification and employment-sponsored visas [374].
 The Philippines ranked second for these two immigration entry vehicles [370].
 Documented residents in the United States can sponsor their spouses and unmarried children for permanent residency, and U.S. citizens scan sponsor parents, married children, and adult siblings [375].
-Filipino immigrants are more likely to be naturalized citizens than other Asian immigrant groups.
-In 2021, 74% of Filipino immigrants were naturalized citizens [451].